tsdaemon/tsdaemon.github.io/_posts/2024-02-21-talk-notion-openai-functions.md

 )
 ```

-Now we should wait again for run to be executed.
-It may request more actions, but eventually the status will be `completed`.
-After that you can see the model response:
+Now, we should wait again for the run execution.
+It may request more actions, but eventually, the status will be `completed.` After that, you can see the model response:

 ```python
 messages = client.beta.threads.messages.list(